genert/native-typed/README.md

 > ```

 ## Polyfill
-The project uses [Object.assign](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign) and [Object.entries](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/entries) that you might need polyfill for.
-You can for instance use *bbabel-polyfill* in this case.
+The library uses [Object.assign](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign) and [Object.entries](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/entries) that you might need polyfill for.
+You can for instance use *babel-polyfill* in this case.

 ## Contributions & Issues
 Contributions are welcome.
 Please clearly explain the purpose of the PR and follow the current style.